Keyshia Cole: Controversies

+Cole has been involved in several public controversies related to comments made in social media and disputes with other musicians.
 The dispute between Cole and Lil' Mo is believed to have begun around 2005.
-In an interview with HipHollywood on April 3, 2013, Lil' Mo disparaged Cole, citing Cole's divisive tirade against Beyoncé's "Bow Down (I Been On)" from the previous month, saying, "Sit down, get off Twitter, if you can't handle it, keep your opinions to yourself.
+In an interview with HipHollywood on April 3, 2013, Lil' Mo disparaged Cole, citing Cole's divisive tirade against Beyoncé's "Bow Down (I Been On)" from the previous month, stating: "Sit down, get off Twitter, if you can't handle it, keep your opinions to yourself.
 Who is your publicist?
 Who is tweeting for you?".
-Cole instantly reacted, captioning an Instagram picture with the words "You gotta be able to smile through the bullsh--".
+Cole instantly reacted, captioning an Instagram picture with the words: "You gotta be able to smile through the bullsh--".
 Lil' Mo again dissed Cole during an appearance with The Breakfast Club on May 2, 2013.
 She went so far as to mention Cole as a vocalist she thinks she can surpass vocally.
 Amid rumors that Cole had thrown eggs at the car of rapper Bow Wow (with whom Cole was rumored to have dated at the time), Lil' Mo dubbed Cole a "thot" on an episode of her podcast, The Lil' Mo Show, on March 11, 2016.

 Cole negatively tweeted about Michelle Williams' Super Bowl XLVII halftime show performance on February 4, 2013, when she performed onstage alongside fellow Destiny's Child members, Kelly Rowland and Beyoncé.
 Because of this, Cole faced online criticism from supporters.
 Cole said that Williams' accusation that Cole had utilized an auto-tune microphone at a prior Soul Train Music Awards performance was the reason behind it.
 In a March 2013 interview with Rolling Stone, Kelly Rowland responded to a query on the circumstances by saying, "We matter to a lot more people, with all due respect, than her.
 So, I really don't care what she said".
 Williams addressed the matter in a September 2013 interview with Hot 107.9's morning show in Philadelphia, Pennsylvania, stating: "I don't even do twitter beef [...]
 Can't wait to see [Keyshia Cole] in person so we can talk and say, 'Hey, what happened?'".
 Later that month, both Williams and Cole publicly made amends over the situation.